rogsme/rogs.me/content/about.md

 - A private searx instance: [searx.rogs.me](https://searx.rogs.me)
 - My RSS feed: [rss.rogs.me](https://rss.rogs.me)

-## Job history

-If you want to know more about my job history, you can go to my [resume](/resume) page.
-I chose to leave that section outside of the main menu because only recruiters / linkedin people are going to care about that.

 ## Pets
 I have 4 cats.
 In order of adoption:
 - Cuca ♀: Feb 19th 2021.